dopaminedtox/dopaminedtox/templates/_plan.md

 - - ⬜️ Write down the whitelist of persons - family, friends, relatives and all the emergency contacts
 - - ⬜️ Write down apps whitelist - team communications apps, calendars (we're not gonna miss budget meeting, right?)
-- - ⬜️ Turn all the other notifications of (at least at your focus time)
+- - ⬜️ Turn all the other notifications off (at least at your focus time)

 ## Day 3 - How can I fill this void?

 Set up your goals for upcoming week, it might be

-- ⬜️ Read that book I wanted to
+- ⬜️ Read book you wanted to
 - ⬜️ Plan your gym trainings for next month, have 2 real ones
 - ⬜️ Plan CCNP certification (with all the dates and resourses)
 - ⬜️ Visit dentist, get the treatment plan (dates, money)